Maria Aurora Couto

-Maria Aurora Couto (22 August 1937 – 14 January 2022) was an Indian writer and educator from Goa.
-She was best known for her book Goa: A Daughter's Story and for promoting literature and ideas within Goa and beyond.
-She lived in the north Goan village of Aldona.
+Maria Aurora Couto (22 August 1937 – 14 January 2022) was an Indian writer and educator best known for promoting literature and ideas in the English language within Goa and beyond.
 In addition to her books, she wrote for newspapers and magazine, and also taught English literature at Lady Shri Ram College, Delhi and Dhempe College of Panjim.
 She also helped start the DD Kosambi Festival of Ideas in 2008.

 Couto was a recipient of the Padma Shri, India's fourth highest civilian award in 2010.

 Early life

 Couto was born in Salcette in South Goa on 22 August 1937 to António Caetano Francisco (Chico) de Figueiredo and Maria Quitéria Filomena Borges.
 Her parents were both natives of the Velhas Conquistas district of Salcette.
 Both her paternal and maternal origins were from the Roman Catholic Brahmin community of the erstwhile Portuguese Goa and Damaon.

 She moved as a child to the neighbouring city of Dharwad, then in the Mysore state, and a centre of education and opportunity for Goans, with her parents and six siblings in an attempt to control her father's alcoholism.
 Following their father's abandonment of the family, the seven children were raised by their mother as a single parent.

 Couto studied at St Joseph's High School and later studied English literature at Karnatak University.
 In a later interview, she would later recollect that her growing up days were centered around her identity as an Indian, as a Goan, and as a Catholic.
 The college at the time had students from all over the then Mysore state.
 Some of her classmates at university included playwright Girish Karnad and author Shashi Deshpande.
 She later completed her PhD in literature studying religious humanism in the works of François Mauriac.